And your caring educators still feel helpless when students in genuine distress slip through the cracks.

 Curriculum + Coaching ≠ Real-Time Visibility

 SEL curriculum builds student skills.
-Coaching improves teacher practice.
+Coaching enhances teacher practice.
 Neither creates daily visibility into which students are struggling right now, today, this morning.

 Crisis Protocols + Caring Staff ≠ Prevention Infrastructure

 Your crisis response protocols work.
-Your staff care deeply.
+Your staff cares deeply.
 But both are reactive by nature.
 You’re responding to fires instead of having smoke detectors.

 We know better now.